jackw01/led-control/README.md

 ##### `dt`
 Delta time in cycles.

-##### `x`, `y`
+##### `x`, `y`, `z`
 Normalized (0 to 1) value representing the position of the current LED in arbitrary units (after mapping LED indices to positions and scaling).
-Straight LED strips are mapped to the x axis only.
+By default, LEDs are mapped to the x axis only.
 One position unit represents the scale factor multiplied by the length of the axis.
-At a scale of less than 1, one position unit represents a fraction of the axis length and the animation is repeated to fill all the LEDs.
+At a scale of less than 1, one position unit represents a fraction of the axis length and the animation is tiled to fill all the LEDs.

 ##### `prev_state`
 Previous color state of the current LED as an HSV or RGB tuple.
 Initialized to `(0, 0, 0)` on the first animation frame.